CERT-Polska/mquery/docs/indexing.md

 5. You can tag indexed samples with metadata tags.
 Tags can be used for limiting future searches.
 Use `--tag tlp:green --tag virusshare`.

+### 4. Indexing queues

+Using the API, you can:
+* Submit files to a queue using `POST /api/queue/{ursadb_id}`
+* Ask the server to index them using `POST /api/queue/{ursadb_id}/index`

+For this to work, you must have at least one mquery daemon started with flag `--with-indexer`.

+That daemon must also share a filesystem (or at least a directory) with underlying ursadb.
+For example, if you use `/mnt/samples`, indexing daemon and ursadb must see the same files in both locations (you can run them on the same machine, or mount NFS).

+There must be at most one indexing daemon.
+This is not currently verified.

+The indexing worker will pick up indexing jobs, and send pending files to ursadb.

+This is a good method of indexing files from s3 for example, but it's currently not experimental.